harshita-priya1/traffic_sign_recognition/README.md

 # traffic_sign_recognition
-Traffic sign recognition using CNN and GTSRB dataset.
+-Traffic sign recognition using GTSRB dataset from Kaggle.
+-CNN model was created.